-In addition to majors in biblical and theological studies and youth ministry, Bethel offers an opportunity for students pursuing other majors to explore ministry as a career through Bethel's Antioch Way initiative.
+In addition to majors in biblical and theological studies and missional ministries, Bethel offers an opportunity for students pursuing other majors to explore pastoral ministry as a career through Bethel's Antioch Way initiative.
 This program can be combined with almost any major.
 Program participants are placed in a cohort of peers who take retreats together and enroll in several required courses, all of which meet Bethel's General Education requirements.
 Each student enters into a mentoring relationship with a ministry leader and participates in job shadowing.
-For a more detailed description, visit cas.bethel.edu/antioch-way.
+Visit cas.bethel.edu/antioch-way for a more detailed description.